-- 10.2.1 A student will be recommended for promotion to the Dean or designee by the ASC. - 10.2.2 A student will not be recommended for promotion if they have academic deficiencies or "D," "F," or "I" grades. - 10.2.3 All students must take the timed Level 1 and Level 2 Comprehensive Osteopathic Medical Self-Assessment Examination (COMSAE) offered by the National Board of Osteopathic Medical Examiners (NBOME) (see Section 11.0: Requirements Concerning National Board of Osteopathic Medical Examiners). - 10.2.4 A student may not be promoted to the third year of study without passing the COMLEX Level 1.
-As some exam results are not available until the first of August, OMS-II students will receive provisional promotion to the third year to allow for third year non-patient-facing clerkship rotations to begin.
+- 10.2.1 A student will be recommended for promotion to the Dean or designee by the ASC. - 10.2.2 A student will not be recommended for promotion if they have academic deficiencies or "D," "F," or "I" grades. - 10.2.3 A student may not be promoted to the third year of study without passing the COMLEX Level 1.
+As some exam results are not available until after the start of the third year, OMS-II students will receive provisional promotion to the third year to allow for third year clerkship rotations to begin.
 Upon receipt of a passing COMLEX Level 1 score, a student will be formally promoted to the OMS-III year and may begin patient-facing clerkship rotations.
+In limited circumstances, students who take COMLEX Level 1 prior to Transition Week may not receive a score prior to beginning clerkship rotations.
+In those cases, the Dean or designee may approve an exception to this policy to allow such students to begin one patient-facing clerkship rotation prior to receiving their COMLEX Level 1 scores.